 Consumer sales are on the rise and this gives small business owners something to feel good about.
 Contributing factors include wage and salary growth for the average family—a phenomenon driven by tax cuts and the improving employment market.

 The trend of solid sales growth is expected to continue for quite some time and this trend is setting up business owners for a strong finish to this year and an optimistic forecast for next year.

 If inventory is an indication, many businesses are already anticipating a healthy stretch run for this year and maintaining a solid base for the first half of next year.
 The percentage of owners planning inventory increases is in positive territory, although most of their projections are not excessive.

 “The balance between inventory and demand can be tricky to pinpoint,” says Matt Schwechel, SVP, Director of Commercial Lending.
 “A skilled business banker can work with you to find ways to manage inventory and cash flow, so you’re prepared for almost any scenario.”

 Inflation—The Magic Number Two

 While the Federal Reserve has set a target of two percent inflation, the actions of business owners may dictate whether or not this goal is actually reached.

 According to the survey, nearly a quarter of the businesses surveyed plan to raise prices—possibly in response to pressure to pass on the costs of increased wages and compensation to customers.
 Tax cuts and growing operating profits may help to alleviate some of this pressure, however.

-“The decision to adjust pricing is driven by a variety of factors unique to each business,” said Sherwin.
+“The decision to adjust pricing is driven by a variety of factors unique to each business,” said Dornfeldt.
 “It should reflect not only a desire to manipulate sales, but also the ability to maintain a sustainable positive cash flow and corporate profits.”